Seattle Sail & Power

 While the content of the student manual serves as the basis for this course, it will also serve as a reference book in basic boating long after the course work is completed.
 The course and instructors meet the educational standards of the National Association of State Boating Law Administrators (NASBLA) and features a proctored examination as required by many states and insurance companies.
 For more on the class content see America's Boating Course.

 As your boating range expands, we encourage students to follow this basic course with additional boating education such as the advanced courses offered to members of the United States Power Squadrons.

-Classes are held in the Lake Union area.
+Classes are held on Portage Bay.
 Directions to the class location will be available from the registrar.

 Printing Tip: Use landscape orientation -- © 2001-12 Seattle Sail & Power Squadron -- Questions or comments to Webmaster